Phoenix Union High School: Following integration

 PUHS, along with Carl Hayden High School and South Mountain High School, took on the bulk of the school district's African American students, following the end of segregation.

 The school's African American and Hispanic population increased during the 1950s and 1960s.
 By 1970, the school's White population fell to 19.3% of the student body, becoming a majority minority school, but the school's ethnic minorities had little say in determining and conducting education at the school.
 Meanwhile, violence between the school's Hispanic and African American population eventually played a large role in everyday school life, with each side blaming the other side.

 In October 1970, Chicano leaders in Phoenix called for a boycott of the school, as a way to voice concerns over school security and educational quality.

 Closure

-PUHS, along with North High School, East High School, and West High School, closed its doors in the 1980s, due to declining enrollment.
-(North High would later reopen).
+PUHS, along with North High School, East High School, and West High School, closed its doors in the 1980s due to declining enrollment.
+North High would later reopen in 1983 as the result of a lawsuit in state court.